-Important: Before starting to install the tune-o-matic bridge posts (or bushings) make sure the neck and fingerboard are in their final positions.
-The position of the bridge on the body is highly dependent on the fingerboard and the nut.
+Important: Before starting to install the tune-o-matic bridge posts (or bushings) make sure the neck and fretboard are in their final positions.
+The position of the bridge on the body is highly dependent on the fretboard and the nut.
 Since the strings vibrate between the nut and the bridge (the scale length) and since the position of the nut is fixed, the exact position of the bridge will determine the correct scale length.

 (Note that in this case the body has not been finish-sanded yet so I’m not worried about pencil marks.
-If your guitar body is sanded to receive its varnish, then I suggest placing making tape on the body and drawing the lines on the tape.)
+If your guitar body is sanded to receive its finish, then I suggest placing making tape on the body and drawing the lines on the tape.)

 A scale length of 25″ means that the 12th fret will be at 12.5″ from the nut and 12.5″ from the bridge, meaning the half-way point.